 As the dramatic pace of change continues, the need for specialized skills grows more acute: companies have increasingly complex networks (systems analysts, programmers), more transactions to process (cybersecurity, software engineering, United Communications [UC]), and more data than ever (data analytics).
 A range of vertical sectors incorporate the newest technological innovations, and these include healthcare, advertising, telecommunications, gaming, and a host of other industries.

 As technology trends change and gain momentum, IT professionals need to remain versatile and ready to expand their expertise.
-That’s nothing new.
+That's nothing new.
 However, the speed of innovation and advances in everything from nanotechnology to mobilization and the cloud requires IT workers to stay ahead of the curve, especially during an economic downturn.
-One thing is certain: innovation won’t slow down the way an economy will.
-In this post we examine recession-proof IT jobs across several industries and explore what makes them indispensable in today’s economic climate.
+One thing is certain: innovation won't slow down the way an economy will.
+In the following article, we examine recession-proof IT jobs across several industries and explore what makes them indispensable in today's economic climate.

-Today cybersecurity expertise is required at the start of most IT infrastructure projects and operations development as opposed to being applied afterwards, for example, as a perimeter defense.
+Today, cybersecurity expertise is required at the start of most IT infrastructure projects and operations development as opposed to being applied afterwards, for example, as a perimeter defense.
 In addition, demand exists for developers who can build secure applications, network engineers with security certifications, and architects who understand how to secure systems and processes.
-Cybersecurity is an evolving trend that includes security intelligence analysts, security engineers, and security architects.
+Cybersecurity is an evolving trend that includes security intelligence analysts, security engineers and security architects.

 The digitization of healthcare currently underway represents a true paradigm shift.
-As the transition to ICD-10 (International Classification of Diseases) rapidly continues, those with expertise in project management, EMR/EHR (Electronic Health Records) implementation, business intelligence, and analytics — all related to healthcare — are highly sought after as well as those with capabilities related to Health Informatics.
+As the transition to ICD-10 (International Classification of Diseases) rapidly continues, those with expertise in project management, EMR/EHR (Electronic Health Records) implementation, business intelligence and analytics-all related to healthcare-are highly sought after as well as those with capabilities related to Health Informatics.

 4. Mobile Development